Maintenance works on two Kerry bypasses this week | RadioKerry.ie

-Maintenance works will take place on two bypasses in Kerry this week.
+Maintenance works are taking place on two bypasses in Kerry this week.

 Transport Infrastructure Ireland are carrying out the works on the Tralee and Castleisland bypasses.